dzuk-mutant/font_notes/tables/vertical_metrics.md

 # Vertical Metrics

-The font's vertical metrics, like the horizontal metrics, are stated in two different tables.
+The font's header and metrics for vertical writing orientation.
+Very similar to the header and metrics for horizontal writing orientation.

 ### `vhea` Vertical Header